-These cash flow projections were weighted as noted above for all cash generating units except for those related to GTSE, where the negative case was weighted 40% and the positive case was weighted 0%.
-This is due to expectations that GTSE's product lines will take longer to return to pre-pandemic demand than other cash generating units.
+These cash flow projections were weighted as noted above for all cash generating units except for those related to GTSE in Country D, where the negative case was weighted 40% and the positive case was weighted 0%.
+This is due to expectations that GTSE's product lines in Country D will take longer to return to pre-pandemic demand than other cash generating units due to a severe third wave of the pandemic and the longer time expected to complete vaccination due to the large population of Country D.